CGATOxford/CGATPipelines/CGATPipelines/pipeline_docs/pipeline_rnaseqqc/pipeline/bias/endbias.rst

 Outputs
 -------
 The report generates a bar plot for each sample.
 Each bin on the bar plot is a single position.
-Starting from the 3' end at the right hand side of the y axis, the normalised, aggregated read count at each position is shown.
+Starting from the 3' end at the right hand side of the x axis, the normalised, aggregated read count at each position is shown.

 How the results are generated
 -----------------------------
-Bam2geneprofile performs the following steps for each gene model specified in the gene set gtf.
+Bam2geneprofile performs the following steps:

-- Builds a theoretical mRNA transcript by stitching exons into one piece of mRNA
+- Builds a theoretical mRNA transcript for each gene model specified in the gene set gtf by stitching exons into one piece of mRNA
 - Aggregates these into a single "metagene" object
 - Calculates the aggregated read count at each position upstream of the 3' end of this object (starting at the TSS)
-- Combines these into a table for each sample, where each row is a bin representing one position realtive to the 3' end
+- Combines these into a table for each sample, where each row is a bin representing one position relative to the 3' end
 - Concatenates these tables

 What you should expect from results